International Nuclear Organizations

 Organization for Economic Cooperation and Development (OECD)

 The OECD has a Nuclear Energy Agency (NEA) with a similar role as the IAEA, except that the NEA lacks the mandatory compliance elements found in the IAEA.

-The EEC created Euratom in the 1950s to promote cooperation in the development of nuclear energy between EEC member states.
+The EEC created Euratom in the 1950s to promote cooperation in developing nuclear energy between EEC member states.
 Euratom requires member states to implement mandatory safety directives and ensures enforcement.

 Other Major Energy Organizations

-Established in 2009, and focused on promoting the widespread and increased adoption and the sustainable use of all forms of renewable energy while acting as the global voice for renewable energy.
+Established in 2009, and focused on promoting the widespread and increased adoption and sustainable use of all forms of renewable energy while acting as the global voice for renewable energy.
 IRENA facilitates access to all relevant renewable energy information, including technical, economic, and resource potential data offered by renewable energy.
-IRENA also shares experience on best practices, lessons learned regarding policy frameworks, capacity-building projects, available finance mechanisms, and energy efficiency-related measures.
+IRENA shares experience on best practices and lessons learned regarding policy frameworks, capacity-building projects, available finance mechanisms, and energy efficiency-related measures.

 Originally established as an arm of the World Bank in 1991, since 1994, the GEF has been independent.
 It acts as the multilateral lending institution for international environmental agreements.
 The GEF is focused on funding projects revolving around the mitigation and adaptation of climate change projects.
 GEF’s strategic objectives support projects that promote renewable energy technologies and work with regulatory agencies to develop policies and regulations for the renewable energy sector.

 The United Nations (UN)

 The United Nations has several organizations that deal with climate change and energy policy, including:

 - The Security Council